Soostone/cassy/README.md

 * Updated to work with monad-control instead of MonadCatchIO.
 * Now using retry >= 0.3 for the same reason.
+* More CasType instances in Pack module for completeness.

 ### Version 0.5